axibase/atsd-api-test/STYLEGUIDE.md

 ##### 3.4.2.1 Overloads: never split

 When a class has multiple constructors, or multiple methods with the same name, these appear sequentially, with no other code in between (not even private members).

+##### 3.4.2.2.
+Private methods placement

+The private method must be placed under the first method it is called from.
+Multiple private methods used in one place must be placed in order of usage.

 ## 4 Formatting